TimvanScherpenzeel/spars/README.md

 Contains code to help you with audio autoplay unlocking in the browser.

-### Cache
+### Cookie

-Contains code to set up persistent caching using IndexedDB and with an in-memory cache as fallback.
+Contains code to help you with getting and setting cookies.

+### Enum

+Contains Enums used in Spar for more consistent access and the advantage of having a single entry point of exposed internals.

 ### Events